Slim205/RL-Lean/Goedel-Prover.md

 ### Expert Iteration:
 - Start with DeepSeek-Prover-V1.5-RL and generate 16 proofs for each statement
 - Verify those statements using Lean compiler
-- if one proof is valid, we retain one proof per statement (random sampling)
+- if one proof is valid, we retain one proof per statement (Many valid proofs => random sampling)
 - SFT on DeepSeek-Prover-V1.5-Base ⇒ construct the prover-iter-1
 - Iteration: use iter-k to generate answers and construct the iter-k+1 prover
 - lr = 1e-4 / 5e-5, epochs: 1/2, packing = True, batch_size = 8